A Practice of Jacobs Counsel LLCServing NY · NJ · OH — Vol. 2026

 Grantor Retained Annuity Trusts (GRATs)

 A GRAT is the cleanest tool in the estate planning toolkit: you transfer an asset into a trust, take back fixed annuity payments equal to the asset's value plus the IRS hurdle rate, and anything left over passes to your heirs gift-tax-free.
-If the asset underperforms, the GRAT simply unwinds — the failure mode is harmless.

 Key Points